 Ever since the pandemic hit, the media has been awash with trendwatching pieces about how society might change.
-Some of these virus-induced trends will surely fade over time, but one I believe that might actually stick is the remote work revolution.
+Some of these virus-induced trends will surely fade over time, but one I believe will stick is the remote work revolution.

 Companies around the world have been forced to adopt flexible work-from-home rules — and now it seems many will make them permanent.

 If so, this will have a huge impact on travel.

 Millions of office workers will not just be able to work from home… but they may do so without, well, actually being at home.
-This in turn can open up different forms of travel that are part work and part leisure.
+The opportunities to combine travel and work are clear.

 If you want to experiment with being a digital nomad of sorts — even for just a week or a few days — now could be a perfect time.

 Working remotely from anywhere

 As the world was thrown into crisis this year, remote working became almost universally accepted overnight.
 It’s been fascinating to watch this unfold and seeing people adapt to this different way of working.

 To the surprise of managers around the globe, their companies did not spontaneously implode the moment they sent employees to work from home.
 In fact, the opposite may have happened: productivity went up while company costs went down.

 Managers’ next shock will be when they realize many of their employees have been working from all over the place… without them even knowing it.

 I’ve been remote working for many years now, so I’m quite accustomed to the idea of working from anywhere.
 But now, for the first time, I’m seeing this trend take off all around me.
 As soon as the lockdowns ended earlier this year, I heard of people with 9-to-5 jobs who eloped to a beach house or country cottage.
 One person who works in a corporate job even said he’d been working from the tropical island of Madeira for weeks… without anyone noticing.